MOVIE RECCOS, MOVIES

 Alfred Hitchcock movies

-Rope is one of the most unforgettable works of Alfred Hitchcock.
-It narrates not only a gripping tale of murder but also investigates the lives of those affected by it.
+Rope is one of Hitchcock’s most unforgettable works.
+It narrates not only a gripping tale of murder, but also investigates the lives of those affected by it.
 The film is based on Patrick Hamilton’s play, which itself was based on the infamous Leopold and Loeb case.
-In May 1924, two wealthy university students lured their 14-year old neighbor Bobby Frank and killed him.
+In May 1924, two wealthy university students lured their 14-year-old neighbor Bobby Frank and killed him.
 Both Leopold and Leob confessed to killing the boy just for the sake of thrill-seeking.
 Alfred Hitchcock uses this premise to stage his most extreme experiment.

 He opens the film with the murder of an unfortunate young man.
 The filmmaker goes on to set the entire narrative inside the wealthy murderers’ penthouse apartment.
 Rope’s moral anchor is the cynical yet humane mentor of the two youngsters (a scene-stealing performance from James Stewart).
 The film also has a homosexual subtext which Hitchcock was unable to explore directly.
 At the same time, the filmmaker’s portrayal wasn’t exploitative or spiteful.
 A balanced and well-crafted suspense thriller, Rope is definitely among the finest in Hitchcock’s career.